rotemov/invivo-imaging/README.md

 Each pixel in a super pixel get a grade of how "cell-like" it is, decided by how strongly it activates when it's neighbors activate.
 This means we would expect the central pixels of a ROI to have a higher grade.
 In order to identify the cell's borders we give a minimal grade for a pixel to have in order for it to be part of the cell.
 These grades also affect how the voltage traces are calculated from each cell.
+These tend to be pretty high percentages.

 #### correlation threshold fix
-(TODO)
+This is the same as cuttoff point but for ROIs.
+These tend to be more moderate percentages.

 #### # bg elements
 This is for discarding background elements such as fluorescent unfocused cells in the background or blood vessels.
 In general